-What can be patented?
 In simplest terms, what kinds of inventions can be patented include any invention that is a useful, new, and non-obvious action, thing, or product which is not an abstract idea, law of nature, or natural phenomenon can be patented.
 Actions are processes and methods.
 Things or products are machines, manufactures, and compositions of matter.
 Importantly, like any new action, thing, or product, plants and unique ornamental designs can be patented too if they meet the four criteria for patentability outlined below.
 Read more about what can be patented below.

 What generally cannot be patented are abstract ideas, laws of nature, and natural phenomenon.
 These things are not typically patentable because they are the basic tools of science and technology and should belong to all humans.
 However, if the claims of your invention are directed to abstract ideas, laws of nature, and natural phenomenon, they may still be allowable if they amount to significantly more than just the abstract idea, law of nature, and natural phenomenon.